dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

     While the METplus developers are very diligent to include deprecated variables in this functionality, some may slip through the cracks.
-    When upgrading to a new version of METplus, it is important to test and review your use cases to ensure they produce the same results as the previous version.
+    When upgrading to a new version of METplus, it is important to test and review the use cases to ensure they produce the same results as the previous version.
 Please create a post in the `METplus GitHub Discussions Forum <https://github.com/dtcenter/METplus/discussions>`_
     with any questions.